-We moved to Greenfield a week ago and I’m already delighted by the experience.
+The first week we moved to Greenfield we were already delighted.
 Neighbors made a point of introducing themselves and welcoming us to the area, dog owners (at the amazing Highland Park) eagerly introduced Tula to their highly-socialized pooches, and local haunts like Brad’s Place made us feel right at home.

 Just up from the Garden Theater, Brad’s is a no-frills greasy spoon with New England sensibilities.
 When ordering pancakes you have the default option of fake syrup, or true and delicious maple (for a little extra).
 The pancakes themselves are dense and generous, with a bit of buckwheat grit that let’s you know they mean business.
 They’re hearty, satisfying, and perfectly paired with sausage, ham, or bacon (I’ve tried all 3 in subsequent visits).
 Next time a nice over-easy egg will have to be added.